Car Starter Problems: Causes and Solutions

 Conclusion

-So, if you have do your testing and you are still not sure about the starter, have it tested.
+So, if you have done your testing and you are still not sure about the starter, have it tested.
 Most auto stores, will test your starter for free.
 Then, at the very least, you could rule out, any problems with the starter.
 Finally, lack of proper battery maintenance, faulty electrical connections and components, can all prevent your car from starting.